Women's suffrage in Pennsylvania: Early efforts

 Women's suffrage efforts grew out of abolitionist groups in Pennsylvania.
-Pennsylvania held its first woman's rights convention in Chester County on June 2-3 in 1852.
-Jacob Painter, a Quaker from Delaware County, chose to hold the convention in Chester County and Hannah Darlington organized it.
+Pennsylvania held its first woman's rights convention in Chester County on June 2–3 in 1852.
+Jacob Painter, a Quaker from Delaware County, chose to hold the convention in Chester County and Hannah M. Darlington organized it.
 During the convention the first resolution heard concerned voting rights for women.
-Later, the fifth National Women's Rights Convention was held in Philadelphia on October 18-20, 1854.
+Later, the fifth National Women's Rights Convention was held in Philadelphia on October 18–20, 1854.
 Lucretia Mott was a significant participant in both conventions.
 Darlington served as a secretary of the Philadelphia convention.

 In 1866, the Equal Rights Association of Philadelphia was organized to advocate both for women's suffrage and suffrage for African Americans.
 Three years later, the Pennsylvania Woman Suffrage Association (PWSA) was formed in Philadelphia, with Mary Grew serving as president.
 Other early women involved with PWSA included Charlotte Woodward Pierce.
 During the first organizational meeting of the group in 1869, they discussed the oppressive nature of taxation without representation, and how women would "purify the political arena" if they could vote.
 On November 10, 1870, the first annual meeting of PWSA was held in Philadelphia.
 During the meeting the group announced that PWSA would be affiliating with the American Woman Suffrage Association (AWSA) which had recently been organized.
 In 1872, Grew requested that all Pennsylvanian's interested in women's suffrage please send their information to PWSA.

 On October 10, 1871, Caroline Burnham Kilgore attempted to cast her vote in Philadelphia.
 She took her case to the Supreme Court of Pennsylvania, where her appeal was denied.
 Her arguments about what made someone a citizen and what their rights should be were collected and published by the Citizen's Suffrage Association of Philadelphia.
 Susan B. Anthony and the National Woman Suffrage Association set up headquarters in Philadelphia on Chestnut Street in May 1875.
 The Philadelphia Citizens' Suffrage Association worked with NWSA to use the 100 year celebration of the American Revolution as a chance to promote women's suffrage.
 During the Centennial Exposition held in Philadelphia in 1876, suffragists were not able to officially secure a platform.
 Suffragists were undeterred, and "swarmed the event" where they read from the "Declaration and Protest of the Women of the United States" and distributed copies of the document among the huge crowd.
 Matilda Hindman went to the state legislature to lobby for a removal of the word "male" to describe voters in Pennsylvania.
 Letters to the state legislature were also sent, and the House passed a bill to remove the word "male" as a qualification for voters, but the bill did not pass the Senate.